Even just ten years ago, gadgets dreamed up by some of television’s finest imaginations seemed like they’d forever be science fiction.

 Didn’t it sound so far off base that a robot would vacuum your house, that you could communicate via smartphone, or that you could wear Fitbits and GPS devices to track your health or get help in an emergency?

 Technology has advanced leaps and bounds in the last few years, and many devices that were first seen in futuristic cartoons, TV shows, and movies are now a reality.

 Here are some of the most useful gadgets from your favourite past shows that may also give you a hint of nostalgia.

 How awesome was it when The Jetsons characters called each other up and it was like they were talking face-to-face?
 Most only dreamed video calls could be a reality and probably wished they existed as a kid when their best friends moved away.
-Fast-forward twenty-five years, and now Skype allows you to communicate via video chat with just a few button taps.
+Fast-forward twenty-five years, and now Zoom, Facetime and What’s App all allow you to communicate via video chat with just a few button taps.

 Also, no true fan can gloss over the Jetsons’ version of the PillCam.
 George would swallow a pill camera, and it performed a quick checkup to make sure all his organs were working properly.
 Nowadays, doctors use the same idea to perform endoscopies and colonoscopies.

 Remember the 1982 film Blade Runner?
 It gave a glimpse into the year 2019 and showed digital billboards flashing ads for Coca Cola and Pan Am.
 At the time, this portrayal seemed dark and futuristic.
 Now, when you drive down the highway, you don’t give a second thought to the several digital billboards advertising their messages.

 Blade Runner also introduced the idea of watching the news and getting updates on a tablet.
 The characters enjoy breakfast while watching the news on what looks exactly like today’s iPad.
 Now, it’s difficult to imagine a meal without your tablet nearby.